eschanet/simplify/README.md

 pre-commit install
 ```

-You can run all the tests with
+Now you should be able to run all the tests with

 ```sh
 python3 -m pytest
 ```

-## How to run
+# How to run

+You can use `simplify` either through your command line, or integrate it directly into your scripts.
 ### CLI

 Run with e.g.